Undergraduate Application Process

 STEP 1: Join our mailing list

 Interested in learning more about UHart?
 Fill out our online request form.
 We will add you to our mailing list so you receive our viewbook, information about open houses, and information about our scholarships.
 The form will ask about your interests, intended major, and extracurricular activities.
 That’s so we can send you information tailored to your interests and talents.
+We suggest providing us with a personal email address like Gmail, Yahoo, etc. instead of your high school email address so we can communicate with you throughout the application cycle.

 STEP 2: Get to know us